jackramp/jackramp-zk/README.md

 ### ZKTLS and Mock Bank Transaction API

-We use ZKTLS to call http request to bank API (currently we use mockup Bank API).
+We use ZKTLS from Reclaim Protocol to call http request to bank API (currently we use mockup Bank API).
 The source codes is in `zktls` folder

 ## License